StevenVdEeckt/unsupervised-ocl-for-asr/README.md

 ### Experiment 2

-For Experiment 2, the initial task is again Librispeech-360h [Panayotov et. al].
+For Experiment 2, the initial task is again Librispeech-360h.
 This task is first adapted to three accents from the Mozilla Common Voice English dataset (7.0 release - July 2021) [Ardila et al., 2020].
 These accents are: Australia (aus), India (ind) and Ireland (ire).
 Next, it is adapted to a subset from the TEDLIUM-3 dataset [Hernandez et al., 2018].
 The tasks are again merged in one large training set over which the model does again one pass.
 During training, utterances are again sorted by task and by speaker.
 The utterances for the training sets are given below:

 task  | dataset | #utterances
 ------------- | ------------- | :-------------: